jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-001.md

 <!-- , in whose center it stood. -->

-The fire-aether had striated particles and other very minute particles.
+The fire-aether had virual photons and other very minute particles.
 These adhered to each other [via fusion] and thus were converted into the earth-aether.

  <!-- we continually see being generated and dissolved  -->
 Sun spots were then generated on the Earth's surface, similar to those around the Sun.